 The Best Mops for Cleaning Any Surface, Tested by HGTV Editors

-We share the best microfiber mops, steam mops and spray mops for hardwood, tile and more.
+Find the best mop for your floors by shopping our editor-tested picks.
+We reviewed microfiber mops, steam mops and spray mops for hardwood, tile and more.

 It's no secret that we're fanatical about cleaning and tidying, so much so that our editors have tested nearly every kind of vacuum on the market.
 But vacuums only go so far in removing stuck-on, and, oftentimes invisible, dirt and grime — for that, you need a mop.
 Mops do a better job of agitating build-up so they can easily wipe it away with either a cleaning solution or water.
 Depending on the type of cleaner that you use, mops can also remove 99.9 percent of bacteria and common household germs; steam mops accomplish this with water alone.
 So how do you know which mop to buy?
 Your lifestyle and the type of flooring in your home will help determine which mop is right for you.